IoBuilders/hardhat-contract-size/README.md

 ## ⚙️ Configuration
 You don’t need to add anything to the config file to get started, it will run every time you compile by default

-You can modify the hardhat.config.js file with the following options:
+You can customize the hardhat.config.js file with the following options:

     contractSize: {
         sort: "size,asc",